tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/trigonometry-clock-12.png" />
 </figure>

-The next step is to calculate many radians the hour hand advances with each hour.
+The next step is to calculate how many radians the hand advances with each hour.
 Consider that a complete rotation is tau radians; therefore one hour equals tau over `__`?
-Multiply this by the `hour()` function and use a translation matrix to perform the rotation; then add the minute and second hands.
+Multiply this by the `hour()` function and use a `push`/`popMatrix` to perform the rotation.
+Once the hour hand is functional, add the minute and second hands.
 Your finished clock will look something like this:

 <figure>
   <img src="{{ site.url }}/img/pitl04/trigonometry-clock-complete.png" />
   <figcaption>Your hands will reflect the time of <b>your</b> computer clock.</figcaption>
 </figure>

-With a good grasp on radians, it is time to begin with trigonometric functions.
+With a good grasp of radians, we can move onto trigonometric functions.
+Should you ever need to convert between radians and degrees, look up the [`radians()`](https://py.processing.org/reference/radians.html) and [`degrees()`](https://py.processing.org/reference/degrees.html) functions.

 ### SOH-CAH-TOA

-Remember "[sohcahtoa](https://en.wikipedia.org/wiki/Mnemonics_in_trigonometry)"?
+Remember [SOHCAHTOA](https://en.wikipedia.org/wiki/Mnemonics_in_trigonometry) (sounded out phonetically as *sock-uh-toe-uh*)?
 That mnemonic device to help you remember the sine, cosine, and tangent ratios?
-You thought you'd never use it again after leaving school?
-To refresh your memory, it stands for:
+Remember how you thought you'd never use it again after leaving school?
+To refresh your memory, the acronym stands for:

 | <b>s</b>ine    | ` `=` ` | <b>o</b>pposite ÷ <b>h</b>ypotenuse |
 | <b>c</b>osine  | ` `=` ` | <b>a</b>djacent ÷ <b>h</b>ypotenuse |